muon-rw/Dynamic-Difficulty/README.md

 }
 ```

-### Dependency Setup

-- Set a mod version in `gradle.properties` (assuming Gradle Groovy)
+Set a mod version in `gradle.properties`
-- Find all available mod versions at: [maven.muon.rip/#/releases/](https://maven.muon.rip/#/releases/)

 ```properties
 dynamic_difficulty_version=1.0.0+1.21.1
 ```
+Find all available mod versions at: [maven.muon.rip/#/releases/](https://maven.muon.rip/#/releases/)

-Then add the appropriate dependency for your loader:
+Then add the appropriate artifact in `dependencies` in your `build.gradle`

 #### NeoForge